-Darcy Olsen founded Generation Justice with a foster baby in her arms and a mission: to put an end to the bureaucratic failures, violence, and death she’d seen children suffer in our nation’s broken child protection system.
+Darcy Olsen founded Gen Justice in 2017 with a foster baby in her arms and a mission: to end the bureaucratic failures, violence, and death she had seen children suffer in our nation’s broken child protection system.

-In case after case, Olsen saw how predators receive more protection than their child victims.
-Criminals have the constitutional right to an attorney; kids don’t.
+In case after case, Darcy saw criminals receive more protection than their child victims.
+The criminally accused have the constitutional right to an attorney; kids don’t.
 Criminals have the constitutional right to a speedy trial; kids don’t.
-And while criminals have the right to a public trial, child welfare hearings routinely are held in the dark with records sealed, protecting public agencies from oversight, accountability and reform.
+And while criminals have the right to a public trial and due process, child welfare hearings routinely are held in the dark with records sealed, protecting public agencies from oversight, accountability, and reform.

-Olsen received the 2014 Bradley Prize from the Lynde and Harry Bradley Foundation for her pioneering work vindicating constitutional rights in state and federal courts.
-She has testified before Congress, written for outlets from the Wall Street Journal to USA Today and has appeared on countless public affairs shows.
+She has testified before Congress, lectured on children’s interests at Harvard Law School, written for outlets from the Wall Street Journal to USA Today and appeared on countless public affairs shows.

 REBECCA SMITH MASTERSON